 Once you have your hosting, domain, and WordPress installed and a theme, it’s time to create a logo for your site!

 Look around at some of your favorite blogs, and blogs you love the design of.
 This is a great place to get some inspiration for your own logo!
 What do you like about them, the colors, font, graphics?

 Another option, if you don’t want to create your own is Fiverr.com.
-For $5 they will create a logo for you.
+They will create a logo for you for super cheap!
 Just be sure to find a designer you like because sometimes the cheap designs can loo, well, cheap!
 But if you find a designer you like, you should be able to avoid this!